cshaa/pico-demo-02/README.md

 # Raspberry Pi Pico – Demo Project

-Softly blinks an external LED via PWM and prints "Hello World (elapsed time)" to the USB tty.
+Waits for a key press over UART, then performs a PWM benchmark and prints the results.
+Then proceeds to softly blink two external LEDs 🚔️.

 ```sh
 make build